Has Florida Man finally met his match? Meet Florida Sheriff

 “He’s an oxygen-stealer and a scumbag, and I’m glad he’s outta here,” Marceno told reporters.
 “I’m proud to say that in this county, if you present deadly physical force ... we meet you with deadly force every time, and we win.
 It’s pretty clean, pretty quick.”

-But an equally eccentric cast of hard-boiled sheriffs make a career of going after these guys.
+But an equally eccentric cast of hard-boiled sheriffs makes a career of going after these guys.
 Florida Man, meet Florida Sheriff.

+All but one of Florida’s 67 counties have an elected sheriff, and they wield enormous influence in part because they’re often the only countywide elected official.

 Take Santa Rosa County Sheriff Bob Johnson, in Florida’s Panhandle.